Codecademy/docs/content/swiftui/concepts/views/terms/circle/circle.md

 ---
-Title: 'Circle'
+Title: "Circle"
-Description: 'Pre-built circular shape that can be visually modified as desired.'
+Description: "Pre-built circular shape that can be visually modified as desired."
 Subjects:
-  - 'Software Development'
+  - "Software Development"
-  - 'Mobile Development'
+  - "Mobile Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'SwiftUI'
+  - "SwiftUI"
-  - 'SwiftUI Views'
+  - "SwiftUI Views"
-  - 'Views'
+  - "Views"
 CatalogContent:
-  - 'learn-swiftui'
+  - "learn-swiftui"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 SwiftUI includes various pre-built shapes, like rectangles, **circles**, and capsules which can be generated, coloured, and positioned as desired.